ugbodagadave/Esther/memory-bank/activeContext.md

 - **Portfolio Service Enhancement**: The `suggest_rebalance` function in `PortfolioService` has been enhanced to calculate the `from_amount` in the token's native units, which is a prerequisite for executing rebalance plans.

 ## 3. Next Steps
+1.  **Fix Bugs in Portfolio Performance Tracker**:
+    *   Fix the NLP intent to correctly extract time periods.
+    *   Update the monitoring service to save daily portfolio snapshots.
+    *   Improve the period parsing in the main application.
-1.  **On-Demand Education**: Begin work on an integrated learning module to explain DeFi concepts on the fly.
+2.  **On-Demand Education**: Begin work on an integrated learning module to explain DeFi concepts on the fly.

 ## 4. Active Learnings & Insights
 - Decimal precision is a critical detail in DeFi applications.
 Hardcoding values is risky; dynamic lookup is essential.